 Read about ALL’s Fellows below.

-To read about Geoff and view photos of the awards ceremony, click here.
+To read about Kathy’s achievements, click here.

 At Language World 2013, ALL awarded a Fellowship to Steven Fawkes, in recognition of his lifetime contribution to languages education as a teacher, an adviser at BBC Languages, as a trainer, a truly motivational speaker, and in recognition of his long service to ALL.
 Steven has been a member of ALL since its inception in 1990, and has been actively involved ever since.
 He is the only person who has been President of ALL twice and currently serves as Honorary Membership Officer and an ALL Trustee.
 Steven is also Chair of ALL’s World Languages Special Interest Group, and has been a prime mover in setting up our Primary Special Interest Group, and is at the heart of ALL’s North East Branch.